 So what accounts for the sudden surge of Medicare recipients flooding to a Medigap Plan G?
 Let’s take a closer look at what this plan has to offer and see why it might just be the most popular Medicare supplemental insurance plan by the year 2020.

 Medicare Part G Benefits

-Like every other Medicare supplement, Plan G offsets the out-of-pocket expenses associated with Original Medicare, including copays, coinsurance, and deductibles.
+Like every other Medicare supplement, the Plan G offsets the out-of-pocket expenses associated with Original Medicare, including copays, coinsurance, and deductibles.
 Many Medicare recipients choose a Medigap plan to avoid surprise health care expenses.

-A Medicare supplement plan G offers the second most comprehensive coverage, beat out only by Plan F, which covers all the same expenses plus the Part B deductible.
+A Medicare plan G offers the second most comprehensive coverage, beat out only by Plan F, which covers all the same expenses plus the Part B deductible.